REV04/Name_Entity_Recognition_PC_Gaming/README.md

 ## Project Description

 The dataset we used to create this model is from result webscrapping data discussion in [Tokopedia](https://www.tokopedia.com) with search product name "PC Gaming".
-With this dataset we do Exploratory Data Analysis(EDA) and found that most people discuss about Game, Device, Spek, and Activity.
+With this dataset we do Exploratory Data Analysis(EDA) and found that most people discuss about Game, Device, Specs, and Activity.
 The conclusion in my EDA are :

 - people make game GTA as benchmark before buy or not PC Gaming
 - people prefer to buy PC that already include with monitor